dsidirop/pfUI-quickcast/README.md

   <br/>A typical use-case of this feature is with the Paladin's 'Holy Shock' talent:

   ```
-  /pfquickcast@heal Holy Shock, Flash of Light      -- if you have the 'Holy Shock' talent in your talent build and it is off cooldown, it will be cast, otherwise 'Flash of Light' will be cast
+  /pfquickcast@heal Holy Shock, Flash of Light(Rank 3)     -- if you have the 'Holy Shock' talent in your talent build and it is off cooldown, it will be cast, otherwise 'Flash of Light' will be cast

-  /script SlashCmdList.PFQUICKCAST_HEAL("Holy Shock, Flash of Light")     -- equivalent LUA call
+  /script SlashCmdList.PFQUICKCAST_HEAL("Holy Shock, Flash of Light(Rank 3)")     -- equivalent LUA call
   ```

-  <br/>Note: The above feature can't be used as-is to fall back to lower ranks of the same spell if the first spell in the list is not castable due to low mana.
+  <br/>Notes: The above feature can't be used as-is to fall back to lower ranks of the same spell if the first spell in the list is not castable due to low mana.
 If you want to achieve this
   one way to do it is this one:

   ```